Locally finitely presented and coherent hearts: Introduction

 As an immediate consequence, one gets:

-{\bf Corollary C.} {\em Suppose that, under the hypotheses of last theorem, the Grothendieck category $\mathcal{G}$ satisfies one of the following conditions: \begin{enumerate}[\rm (1)] \item $\mathcal{G}$ is locally coherent; \item $\mathcal{G}$ is the module category over a ring or, more generally, over a pre-additive category; \item $\mathcal{G}=\text{Qcoh}(\mathbb{X})$ is the category of quasi-coherent sheaves over a quasi-compact quasi-separated coherent regular scheme $\mathbb{X}$. \end{enumerate} Then $\Ht$ is a locally finitely presented Grothendieck category if, and only if, $\mathbf{t}$ is generated by finitely presented objects. }
+{\bf Corollary C.} {\em Let $\G$ be a Grothendieck category that satisfies one of the following conditions: \begin{enumerate}[\rm (1)] \item $\mathcal{G}$ is locally coherent; \item $\mathcal{G}$ is a category of modules over a ring or, more generally, over a small pre-additive category; \item $\mathcal{G}=\Qcoh(\mathbb{X})$ is the category of quasi-coherent sheaves over a quasi-compact quasi-separated coherent regular scheme $\mathbb{X}$. \end{enumerate} Given a torsion pair $\mathbf{t}=(\T,\F)$ in $\G$, the heart $\Ht$ of the associated $t$-structure in $\Der(\G)$ is a locally finitely presented Grothendieck category if, and only if, $\mathbf{t}$ is generated by finitely presented objects. }

-Our third main result, Theorem \ref{main_general_locally_coh_thm}, gives necessary and sufficient conditions for $\Ht$ to be locally coherent.
-For the sake of simplicity of presentation, we just extract the following consequence when the torsionfree class $\mathcal{F}$ is generating.
-Recall that any torsion pair of finite type satisfying this last property is a cotilting torsion pair (see \cite[Proposition 5.7]{PS1}, for the case when $\mathcal{G}$ is locally finitely presented, and \cite[Theorem 3.10]{Coupek-Stovicek} for arbitrary $\mathcal{G}$).
-For the meaning of $\mathcal{F}_0$, we refer to Definition \ref{def_f0} and Corollary \ref{cor.F0}.
-In the statement, for each $X\in\text{Ob}(\mathcal{G})$, we put $(1:t)(X)=X/t(X)$, where $t(X)$ is the torsion subobject of $X$.
+{We proceed with the characterization of the local coherence of $\Ht$.
+One would naturally expect $\Ht$ to be locally coherent when $\G$ is locally coherent and $\mathbf{t}$ is a finite type torsion pair that restricts to the subcategory $\fp(\G)$ of finitely presented objects.
+This was established in \cite{Sa}.
+Here we tackle the problem assuming only that $\G$ is locally finitely presented and $\mathbf{t}$ is of finite type.
+No complete answer is given, but there are two interesting partial answers.
+The first one (see Theorem~\ref{thm.local-coherent-heart-general}), gives necessary and sufficient conditions for $\Ht$ to be locally coherent when the Happel-Reiten-Smal\o\ tilt $\bar{t}=(\F[1],\T[0])$ is a torsion pair in $\Ht$ that restricts to $\fp(\Ht)$.
+As the statement is fairly technical we do not include it in this introduction, but it has several useful consequences, as, for instance, a neat characterization of the local coherence of $\Ht$ when $\mathbf{t}$ is hereditary and $\G$ locally coherent (see Proposition~\ref{prop.after-referee-report}).

+We then give a complete answer to the problem when the torsionfree class $\mathcal{F}$ is generating (see Theorem~\ref{thm.main_thm_6c} for the precise statement, of which the following result is a shortened version).